Next Generation Learning Standards

 Mathematics: In accordance with the Next Generation Learning Standards, the second grade math curriculum covers the following units: Place Value, Facts, 2 Digit Addition and Subtraction, Length, Time and Money, Geometry, and Data.
 Class work and homework help the students make real-life connections to the material they are learning.
 Students also connect reading and writing to their problem solving

 Science: Second grade science is a research- based curriculum.
 Students use leveled readers, technology, textbooks and more to explore topics such as: Plants, Animals, Weather, Dinosaurs, Matter and Space.
 Students learn how to conduct experiments and gain skills that allow them to need less support from the teacher in their science investigations.

 Religion: Second grade religion is centered on Bible literacy and discipleship.
 It focuses on the characteristic “One in Christ.”
 Through bible stories and daily devotions, students are reminded how our faith unites us.
 Students write prayers, role-play, and create illustrations to connect to God’s Word.

 English Language Arts: In third grade we strive to help every student gain a lifelong love of reading.
-Our curriculum includes reading the novels The Tale of Despereaux by Kate DiCamillo and Hate That Cat by Sharon Creech.
-We also incorporate nonfiction text to align with the Common Core.
+Our curriculum includes reading various novels, from a variety of genres.
 Our curriculum consists of vocabulary, spelling, and grammar on a daily basis.
 Writing is also a major component as the children keep writing journals and are taught different types of writing styles.

 Social Studies: The third grade Social Studies Curriculum consists of studying the geography, history, and government of various communities around the world.
 Countries included in our study are Mexico, Canada, South Africa, Italy, and China.
 Different skills such as the study of time lines and different kinds of graphs are included in our study.